TAP Services(865) 919-6674

 Question 5 of 20

-6. The intensity of a light source in a given direction is called ________.
+6. The basic measure of the amount of light produced by a light source is called the ________.

 Question 6 of 20